sgnn7/ez_gpg/README.md

 # ez_gpg
-Personal take on what a GPG UI should look like
+Personal take on what a usable GPG app should be like

 ## Releases